Dhruv-2403/Gym-Fitness-Project/README.md

-# 🏋️ FitFusion - Fitness Tracking & E-commerce Platform
+# 🏋️ FitFusion - Gym-Fitness Tracking & E-commerce Platform

 A full-stack fitness tracking and e-commerce application built with the **MERN stack** (MongoDB replaced with PostgreSQL/Supabase).
 FitFusion connects fitness enthusiasts with workout tracking tools, progress monitoring, and a marketplace for fitness products.